 TD Bank outperforms the other banks because it has good stock price appreciation and return on equity.
-The bad debt coverage ratio at 0 means that its stock price is unlikely to decline because it is very stable.
-This is a great company to invest in because TD Bank has great potential for growth and stability in the future.
+In addition, the bad debt coverage ratio of 0 means that its stock price is unlikely to decline because it is very stable.
+As a result, this is a great company to invest in because TD Bank has excellent potential for growth and stability in the future.

 Bank of Nova Scotia (Scotiabank)

-Scotiabank pays a strong dividend and have grown their balance sheet significantly in 2020-2021.
-Scotiabank should be on your radar because it is a large company that will be able to handle any upcoming recession.
-The market cap of Scotiabank is $79.98 billion (Scotiabank), but it is ranked number 4 with a SRANK score of B and an A.V. rank of 2/3, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.
+Scotiabank pays a strong dividend and has grown its balance sheet significantly in 2020-2021.
+Scotiabank should be on your radar because it is a large company that will handle any upcoming recession.
+The market cap of Scotiabank is $79.98 billion (Scotiabank).
+Still, it is ranked number 4 with an SRANK score of B and an A.V. rank of 2/3, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.

-Scotiabank is an investment bank that offers great diversification and exceptional financial stability.
-It has over 30 years of history and it’s common to see the same CEO at many corporations.
-Scotiabank’s dividends have seen a 16% increase over the past 10 years.
+Scotiabank is an investment bank that offers significant diversification and exceptional financial stability.
+It has over 30 years of history, and it’s common to see the same CEO at many corporations.
+Scotiabank’s dividends have seen a 16% increase over the past ten years.

 CIBC (Canadian Imperial Bank of Commerce)

 CIBC is a well-known bank in Canada with a market cap of $36.73 billion.
 CIBC pays out dividends to shareholders at the rate of 3.00% and has a public float amounting to 3,895,110,056 shares (CM).
-It is ranked number 3 in the top Canadian bank stock list with a SRANK score of A+ and an A.V. rank of 4/7, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.
+However, it is ranked number 3 in the top Canadian bank stock list with an SRANK score of A+ and an A.V. rank of 4/7, which means that it is mediocre without any warning signs that its financial status might be deteriorating soon.

-CIBC has a bad debt coverage ratio at 0.78 (D/E 1.26), which means that they don’t have enough equity compared to their existing liabilities and also suggest a low level of financial risk because they don’t have high credit default risk.
+CIBC has a bad debt coverage ratio of 0.78 (D/E 1.26), which means they don’t have enough equity compared to its existing liabilities and suggest a low financial risk level because they don’t have a high credit default risk.
 The dividend yield is 2.16%.

 BMO (Bank of Montreal)

-BMO (Bank of Montreal) is Canada’s fourth largest bank with a market cap of $59.27 billion.
+BMO (Bank of Montreal) is Canada’s fourth-largest bank, with a market cap of $59.27 billion.
 BMO pays out dividends to shareholders at the rate of 4.00% and has a public float amounting to 2,185,838,529 shares (BM).
-It is ranked number 5 in the top Canadian bank stock list with a SRANK score of B and an A.V. rank of 1.
-The SRANK score is also the same as that of CIBC so BMO is a close second in both variances.
+It is ranked number 5 in the top Canadian bank stock list with an SRANK score of B and an A.V. rank of 1.
+The SRANK score is similar to CIBC, so BMO is a close second in both variances.

 The well-known named corporations are the ones that stay at the top of the list because they have a stable history and solid track record of paying dividends to shareholders.
-This stability allows investors to believe that their investments will be secure, thus allowing them to earn more money over the short term.
+This stability allows investors to believe that their investments will be secure, thus earning more money over the short term.

 Bonus Bank Stocks in Canada

 Here are some smaller market cap bank stocks which aren’t in the top 5 but are serious considerations.
-These banks still pay a dividend, but have a smaller market cap which makes them a little more risky.
+These banks still pay a dividend but have a smaller market cap, making them a little riskier.

 Canadian Western Bank (CWB)

 Canadian Western Bank was started in 1973 in Western Canada and has a market cap of $2.82 billion.
 They currently pay a dividend of 3.91% and have a public float amounting to 495,341,875 shares (CW).
-SRANK score is B+ and A.V. rank is 1/3 which are great scores for the financial sector.
+SRANK score is B+ and A.V. rank is 1/3, which are excellent scores for the financial sector.

-Canadian Western Bank also has a current ratio of 1.77 which is great for a small-cap stock like CWB.
-Their leverage ratio of 42% is also good which increases the bank’s ability to survive future recessions.
-A higher leverage ratio will also reduce the amount of dividends paid out during a time when the bank has to go into more debt to survive.
+Canadian Western Bank also has a current ratio of 1.77, which is excellent for a small-cap stock like CWB.
+Their leverage ratio of 42% is also good, which increases the bank’s ability to survive future recessions.
+A higher leverage ratio will also reduce the number of dividends paid out when the bank has to go into more debt to survive.

 National Bank of Canada

 The National Bank of Canada is the largest bank in Canada by revenue and the 9th largest bank in North America.
-Their S&P ranking is 19th out of 123 banks, and they have a return on equity (ROE) of 28.7% over the last five years.
-The franchise makes money from the personal savings accounts (or basic savings plan) which is a great source of revenue because it gives customers an easy way to save.
+However, their S&P ranking is 19th out of 123 banks, and they have a return on equity (ROE) of 28.7% over the last five years.
+The franchise makes money from personal savings accounts (or basic savings plans), which is an excellent source of revenue because it gives customers an easy way to save.

 The National Bank of Canada has the highest revenues because of its strong business model.
 The bank charges higher fees and can manage a higher volume of deposits.
-It also has a much larger network with 195 branches across the country.
+It also has a much more extensive network with 195 branches.

-National Bank Financial is a wholly-owned subsidiary of National Bank and is the result of the merger between Lévesque Beaubien Geoffrion and First Marathon Inc. in September 1999.
-With business volume in excess of $600 million, National Bank Financial has over 2,700 employees in 86 offices across Canada.
+National Bank Financial is a wholly-owned subsidiary of National Bank and the merger between Lévesque Beaubien Geoffrion and First Marathon Inc. in September 1999.
+With a business volume above $600 million, National Bank Financial has over 2,700 employees in 86 offices across Canada.

 What to look for in Canadian Bank Stocks

-Dividend Yield is a metric for stocks that calculates the amount of dividends a company pays to its shareholders in relation to its current share price.
+Dividend Yield is a stock metric that calculates the amount of dividends a company pays to its shareholders in relation to its current share price.
 The higher the number, the better.

-Dividends are money paid as a share of profits from one year’s worth of business operations, usually paid out on an annual basis.
-Dividends can be issued from any company’s cash reserves or earnings and are usually collected by those who have bought stock in that company.
+Dividends are money paid as a share of profits from one year’s worth of business operations, usually paid out annually.
+Dividends can be issued from any company’s cash reserves or earnings and are generally collected by those who have bought stock in that company.
 The dividend yield is calculated as follows:

-The dividend yield is an important part of bank stocks because it provides insight into how much money can be made off dividends.
+The dividend yield is essential for bank stocks because it provides insight into how much money can be made from dividends.

-Many people don’t understand what market cap means, but it is quite simple.
+Many people don’t understand what market cap means, but it is pretty simple.
 Market capitalization is the total money value of a company’s stock.
-The higher the market cap, the more valuable it is and hence, a better investment opportunity available to you if it is over or under-valued.
+The higher the market cap, the more valuable it is and hence, a better investment opportunity if over or under-valued.

-SRANK is a tool used to gauge the financial strength of a company and its ability to meet its debt obligations.
+SRANK is a tool used to gauge a company’s financial strength and ability to meet its debt obligations.
 The acronym stands for Safety, Soundness, and Rating of North American Banks.
 It ranks banks from von A-Z based on their regulatory capital ratios, profitability ratios, and qualitative factors such as dividend payouts.

-SRANK is a useful tool for investors because it’s easy to follow and understand.
-Investors use the SRANK system to find banks that are not only solid under normal conditions but also will continue to be safe during unexpected events.
+SRANK is a helpful tool for investors because it’s easy to follow and understand.
+Investors use the SRANK system to find banks that are solid under normal conditions and will continue to be safe during unexpected events.

 A.V.
 (Asset Value) rank in finance is an alternative to market cap.
-Market cap is the most commonly used method for determining the size of a publicly traded company.
-A company’s market cap is derived by simply multiplying a stock’s price by its number of shares outstanding.
+Market cap is the most commonly used method for determining the size of a publicly-traded company.
+A company’s market cap is derived by multiplying a stock’s price by the number of shares outstanding.
 The largest companies by market capitalization are considered blue-chip stocks since they are generally well-known, financially stable, and have many years of steady performance in the past.
 Some investors use A.V. rank to determine the value of a firm.

-A.V. is calculated by taking a company’s market cap on a higher level than what is done with market cap.
-For A.V., the higher level calculation used is the company’s free cash flow (FCF) estimates or EBITDA from public sources like Bloomberg or Thomson ONE, as those are generally considered more reliable than Wall Street research analysts’ estimates.
+A.V. is calculated by taking a company’s market cap to a higher level than what is done with market cap.
+For A.V., the higher level calculation used is the company’s free cash flow (FCF) estimates or EBITDA from public sources like Bloomberg or Thomson One.
+Those are generally considered more reliable than Wall Street research analysts’ estimates.

 Debt to Equity Ratio

-Similar to SRANK, D/E ratio determines the companies ability to pay-off short term debt with liquid assets and cash on hand.
-A high D/E ratio means the company may be overleveraged and unable to cover their debt obligations.
+Similar to SRANK, the D/E ratio determines the company’s ability to pay off short-term debt with liquid assets and cash on hand.
+A high D/E ratio means the company may be overleveraged and unable to cover its debt obligations.
 Banks generally have a D/E of 1 or less, meaning they can cover their current debt obligations without issue.